not-rmit-but-kind-of/frontend-developer-webinar-1/README.md

  ## 8. CSS
   - Adds the style (appearance) and feel in some case (e.g hover)
   - See https://developer.mozilla.org/en-US/docs/Web/CSS
   - Box model
-    - Each HTML element.
-Each element is represented as a rectangular box, with content, padding, border and margin.
+    - Each element is represented as a rectangular box, with content, padding, border and margin.
     - Padding - inner margin (between content and border)
     - Margin - surronds the box (from border outwards).
 Touches other boxes.
     - Top, left, bottom, right available